Signify (AMS:LIGHT) Given a €24.75 Price Target at UBS Group

-UBS Group set a €24.75 ($28.78) target price on Signify (AMS:LIGHT) in a research report report published on Wednesday morning, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Signify (AMS:LIGHT) received a €24.75 ($28.78) target price from stock analysts at UBS Group in a research report issued to clients and investors on Wednesday, Borsen Zeitung reports.
+The firm currently has a “neutral” rating on the stock.

 Philips Lighting NV is a company based in the Netherlands that provides lamps and lighting solutions.
 Its product portfolio includes, among others, incandescent lamps, halogen lamps, fluorescent lamps, linear fluorescent lamps (LFL), compact fluorescent lamps (CFL), high-intensity discharge lamps (HID) and light-emitting diodes (LED), as well as electronic components, such as electronic ballasts and drivers.